-And this might be veering off topic a little 4 bit, but the thing about Agreements With Young Adults is, 5 6 it was just expanded again, so that you an access it in B.C. up to age 27, for a max of four years.
-It used to be, 7 you could only do it for two years, so you couldn't do a 8 9 full Bachelor's degree, so people would get -- I know people who would go two years into their BA, and then 10 leave, because they only have funding for two years, so how 11 am I supposed to do this four-year degree, exactly?
-12 know that if you tell them you're not going, they're going to cut your money off because they have to, that's the policy.
+And this might be veering off topic a little bit, but the thing about Agreements With Young Adults is, it was just expanded again, so that you an access it in B.C. up to age 27, for a max of four years.
+It used to be, you could only do it for two years, so you couldn't do a full Bachelor's degree, so people would get -- I know people who would go two years into their BA, and then leave, because they only have funding for two years, so how am I supposed to do this four-year degree, exactly?

-So now you can do a four-year degree, and 13 it's up to age 27.
-So there's more support, but if you 14 15 drop out, that money stops coming in.
+So now you can do a four-year degree, and it's up to age 27.
+So there's more support, but if you drop out, that money stops coming in.
 So you can imagine, for example, let's say you're going to college.
-You've 16 17 somehow made it through high school and gotten to school, even though, statistically, not a lot of youth from care 18 19 graduate from high school and are able to access this.
+You've somehow made it through high school and gotten to school, even though, statistically, not a lot of youth from care graduate from high school and are able to access this.

-So it's like, they don't know about it and 20 they're not able to get there.
-And you start having 21 anxiety and you stop going to class; and then, the more you 22 don't go, the more anxious you are.
-And you don't have a 23 parent to talk to about it.
-And you're afraid to tell your 24 25 social worker that you're not going to school, because you
+So it's like, they don't know about it and they're not able to get there.
+And you start having anxiety and you stop going to class; and then, the more you don't go, the more anxious you are.
+And you don't have a parent to talk to about it.
+And you're afraid to tell your social worker that you're not going to school, because you